Get our carefully curated newsletter straight to your inbox.

 No, it is not a legally binding document that the listing agent or any other party is required to provide.
 The seller’s net sheet is also not an agreement between the seller and the buyer.

 Until the transaction is finalized, the seller is responsible for paying all fees and costs related to the property’s sale.
-Keep tabs on all expenditures related to selling your house, including agent charges, advertising costs, and so on.
-Doing this will help ensure that no expenses are overlooked.
+Keep tabs on all expenditures related to selling your house, including agent charges, advertising costs, etc. Doing this will help ensure that no expenses are overlooked.
 Sellers can keep these figures for their records once the sale is final.

-A seller’s net sheet is prepared by your broker or real estate agent prior to the sale of the property.
-Some sellers choose to draft the contract themselves, while others use the help of specialists like an attorney or accountant.
+A seller’s net sheet is prepared by your broker or real estate agent before selling the property.
+Some sellers choose to draft the contract themselves, while others use the help of specialists like an attorney or accountants.